What is an arm lift?

 How to maintain your results

-Dr David and his team can also medically support your results after arm reduction surgery through the non surgical treatments he offers, including SculpSure.
-Utilising safe, state of the art technology, SculpSure comfortably removes 24% of your remaining fat and tightening lose skin in one 25-minute treatment.
-Fees start from $300, and there is no downtime or pain involved with this treatment, making it a perfect solution to support your long term arm lift results.
+Dr David and his team can also medically support your results after arm reduction surgery through the nonsurgical treatments he offers, including SculpSure.
+Utilising safe, state of the art technology, SculpSure comfortably removes 24% of your remaining fat and tightening loose skin in one 25-minute treatment.
+Fees start from $300, and there is no downtime or pain involved with this treatment, making it a perfect solution to support your long-term arm lift results.

 Contact our experienced clinicians on 3202 4744 to find out what’s possible for you.